-Select Remove files and clean the drive if you are not keeping
+Select Remove files and clean the drive if you are not keeping your computer.
+This process will take longer, but will be more secure.

 Selecting "Remove files and clean the drive" will remove all of your personal files and accounts, along with pre-existing drivers that may affect your Windows installation.